HaydenDekker/electronjs-website-imager/README.md

 deploy/runtime_env/dockerfile - This dockerfile installs nodejs, copies the application over and uses a headless display driver to run electronJS behind the scenes.
 This file is used by the Jenkinsfile above.

+builspec.yml and appspec.yml - Use in AWS CodePipeline to deploy to a AWS EC2 instance.

 # Useage
 With the service running,
 Execute,